anandSant24/Angular7/README.md

 # Nov 21 2019 |
 	Simple interpolation and creation of a component

+	Nesting Component in Angular
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+	Integrated Bootstrap and its dependencies, jQuery and pooper.js This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

 ## Development server